* Euro nurses more losses after ECB spurs rate cut

 could head gradually lower against the yen.

-Simmering tensions in the Ukraine have also supported the
+The crisis in Ukraine has also supported the safe-haven yen

-safe-haven yen currency and the market kept an eye on a May 11
+currency and the market will an eye on a May 11 separatist

 Pro-Russian separatists voted unanimously on Thursday in